Volume of Hypercubes Clipped by Hyperplanes and Combinatorial Identities: More explicit formulas for

 Therefore we get

-\begin{rmk} Note that the polyhedron $[0,1]^3 \cap H_1^{+} \cap H_2^{+}$ has three non-simple vertices ${\vbf}_4, {\vbf}_5, {\vbf}_9$ but all these are degenerate so we can apply the formula.
-Therefore if one changes the roles of the two halfspaces then one cannot apply the formula, because there are non-degenerate non-simple vertices and it would violate the good clipping conditions. \end{rmk} \end{exam}
+\begin{remark} Note that the polyhedron $[0,1]^3 \cap H_1^{+} \cap H_2^{+}$ has three non-simple vertices ${\vbf}_4, {\vbf}_5, {\vbf}_9$ but all these are degenerate into $H_2$ so we can apply the formula of Corollary \ref{thm:twoplanes}.
+Notice that if one changes the roles of the two halfspaces then one cannot apply the formula, because there are non-degenerate non-simple vertices and it violates the good clipping conditions. \end{remark} \end{example}